zhuhaow/SpechtLite/README.md

 If you know a way which guarantees that:

 * If an app is derived from SpechtLite it must be open sourced when it is distributed.
-* Such app can be pubished on App Store.
+* Such app can be published on App Store.
 * I can make sure that it does not use the name and icon of SpechtLite.

 Please do let me know.